antronerds/r2-training-courses/docs/Finding_structural_variants.md

 ---------

 * Filtering for subsets allows you to further isolate specific survival characteristics.
 If you like you can toy around with different parameters.
+* Submit the Google form with your answers for section 1.5 and 1.6

 Locations of structural variants, hotspots?